-My name is Will Harcourt and I am an interdisciplinary Fellow at the University of Aberdeen.
-The research of our group spans across multiple disciplines and primarily within the subject areas of the cryosphere, remote sensing, and machine learning.
+My name is Will Harcourt and I am an Independent Research Fellow at the University of Aberdeen.
+The research of our group focuses on understanding the cryosphere using Earth Observation (EO) and Artificial Intelligence (AI) techniques.
+Geographically, we primarily work in the Arctic in locations such as Svalbard and Greenland.
 We welcome anyone who is interested in our research topics to get in touch, we’ll be more than happy to discuss potential synergies and research opportunities.
 For prospective undergraduate / postgraduate taught students interested in undertaking dissertations with us, please get in touch and we can discuss potential ideas.
 We’ll also be more than happy to discuss possibilities of internships, developing a PhD project and postdoctoral research with us (e.g. PDRAs, fellowships).
 We are also happy to host PhD students and more senior academics to initiate new collaborations.

 This website provides details of our groups activities.
 Please don’t hesitate to get in touch if you want to find out more.